martinapugliese/martinapugliese.github.io/_pages/about.md

 Apart from data, coding and language things, there's also posts over various random topics - places I've been to, leadership ideas, opinions, anything else coming to mind.

 All images/photos are mine unless otherwise specified, and credited.
 In some cases, I've used free-to-reuse imagery.
+My little avatar here on the side was made by my illustrator friend [ladyofshalott89](https://www.instagram.com/ladyofshalott89/).

 ### Some of my projects